 I lost hours putting clothes in the washer, the dryer, and sorting them, I lost hours buying basic groceries and I lost hours doing… stuff.
 Said stuff didn’t include sitting down and relaxing, that much I remember.
 Fuck.
 Apparently, the trip to France didn’t solve my time-management issues.
 Has the supermarket always been that far?
 Has yogurt always been that expensive?
-Why did everyone felt the need to ask how my day was going when it was obvious no one gave a fuck?
+Why did everyone feel the need to ask how my day was going when it was obvious no one gave a fuck?

 Okay, maybe I hadn’t readapted to Canada quite yet and I was possibly a bit stressed out.

 By the evening, I was feeling completely overwhelmed.
 There was still so much to do… and it was apparently time to sleep.

 The following day, it was pouring rain and I’m pretty sure the damn squirrels in front of the house were mocking me—stupid creatures.
 I had a sore throat and I felt feverish.
 Feng was dealing with a toothache and we both realized Mark wouldn’t start school before another full week (which is, in parenting time, two eternities of chaos and darkness).